Go Ninja Go: All About TMNT and Naruto! - Ash Avenue Comics

 Naruto is divided into two main parts:

-• Naruto (Part I): The first part focuses on Narutoโ€™s early days as a ninja and his training in the Hidden Leaf Village.
+• Naruto (Part I): The first part focuses on Naruto’s early days as a ninja and his training in the Hidden Leaf Village.
 It covers his missions with Team 7, his rivalry with Sasuke, and the ongoing conflicts between various ninja villages.
-A key part of this arc is the Chunin Exams, where young ninjas compete to advance in rank, leading to significant character development and key battles.
+Naruto and his crew must face the Chunin Exams, where young ninjas compete to advance in rank, and maybe, just maybe, do some growing up in the process.

 • Naruto: Shippuden (Part II): Set two and a half years after Part I, this part follows Naruto as a teenager.
 The story becomes darker and more complex, focusing on the Akatsuki, a group of rogue ninjas seeking to capture all the tailed beasts, including the Nine-Tails within Naruto.
-This part explores deeper themes of war, loss, and destiny, as Naruto and his friends grow stronger and confront increasingly powerful enemies.

-Following the conclusion of Naruto Shippuden, the story continues with Boruto: Naruto Next Generations, which focuses on Narutoโ€™s son, Boruto Uzumaki, and the new generation of ninjas.
+Following the conclusion of Naruto Shippuden, the story continues with Boruto: Naruto Next Generations, which focuses on Naruto’s son, Boruto Uzumaki, and the new generation of ninjas.

 WHAT IS TEENAGE MUTANT NINJA TURTLES?

-The Teenage Mutant Ninja Turtles (TMNT) are four anthropomorphic turtlesโ€”Leonardo, Michelangelo, Donatello, and Raphaelโ€”who were mutated by a mysterious ooze.
+The Teenage Mutant Ninja Turtles (TMNT) are four anthropomorphic turtles—Leonardo, Michelangelo, Donatello, and Raphael—who were mutated by a mysterious ooze.
 They were trained in ninjitsu by their rat sensei, Splinter, who also mutated from the same ooze.
 They were created in 1984 by artists Kevin Eastman and Peter Laird, who self-published a run of 3000 copies of Teenage Mutant Ninja Turtles #1 using a tax refund and a loan from Eastman’s uncle.
-They called their publishing company Mirage Studios because they had no real studioโ€”just their living room.
+They called their publishing company Mirage Studios because they had no real studio—just their living room.

 Eastman and Laird were two struggling comic book artists who shared a small studio apartment in Dover, New Hampshire.
 They were both passionate about comics and were inspired by popular titles of the time, including Daredevil and Ronin by Frank Miller, and Cerebus by Dave Sim.